CodingPenguin/hackuciapp/README.md

 **If you have a personal website, please link it**: No personal website.

-**escribe a project you worked on that you are proud of.
+**Describe a project you worked on that you are proud of.
 What was your process to build it?
 What did you learn from it?
 What would you have improved on if you had more time?
 If possible, please add project link (Github repo, website, etc).**

 One of the projects I am most proud of is a webapp called _Sentysis_, a fusion of the phrase sentiment analysis.
 It was my first major project, and the purpose of it is to gather useful metrics of a particular YouTube video, from its comments.